ZooFarming/zoo-keeper-docs/pages/products.en.md

 ![](/ZKInsights1.png)

 The Insights Page is a feature that adds several nifty sets of statistics for you to explore.
-From ZOO supply to Chests price but also NFTs details, you can find the most useful information within this page.
+From ZOO supply to Chests price but also ZooBooster details, you can find the most useful information within this page.

 [Learn more about Insights](/manual/insights)